Petaluma company looks to capitalize on ice market for craft cocktails

 Thus, it would reason that whether it be a professional bartender or an amateur mixologist, there is another crucial ingredient that goes into most drinks that deserves attention and should be highly valued as well: ice.

-That’s the genesis behind a new company based in Petaluma that is bringing crystal-clear ice from distilled water in various shapes and sizes for those who value presentation as much as taste.
+That’s the genesis behind a new company based in Petaluma that is bringing crystal-clear ice from filtered water in various shapes and sizes for those who value presentation as much as taste.

 Abstract Ice sells different boxes, which range from small orbs to large spheres to standard cubes, which are tailored to specific drinks.
 The company has a “Rock” box that consists of two-inch cubes made to fill an old-fashioned glass.